microbiome/OMA/30_differential_abundance.md

 # for both the asv/otu table as well as meta data
 asv <- t(assay(tse))
 meta_data <- data.frame(colData(tse))
-# you can specifiy different GLMs/normalizations/transforms.
-We used similar
+# We can specify different GLMs/normalizations/transforms.
-# settings as in Nearing et al. (2021) here:
+# Let us use similar settings as in Nearing et al. (2021):
 fit_data <- Maaslin2(
   asv,
   meta_data,